 We believe that anyone can achieve anything if the path and direction are clear.
 There are large populations in the US that don’t know where and how to start a technology career.
 There are communities, even in the hotbed of the Bay Area, that don’t have access to the information and network that Silicon Valley employees benefit from naturally.
 Riviera will work with nonprofit organizations to reach out to these communities to make sure our tool is easy to use and gives them perspectives that are practical, feasible, and that can transform their career trajectory.

-We are so excited by this opportunity.
+We are so excited about this opportunity.
 We always believe that data science and technology can serve people and make life better for everyone.
 We believe the tech field can be diverse and bring opportunities to everyone.
 This is our journey to help.Tammy Wang

 VP Data Science and Engineering at Riviera Partners